Marissa Callaghan: Career

 After leaving university, Callaghan started working full-time in 2010 as a women's football community coach.
 In 2016, Callaghan was selected as a women's football ambassador for the Irish Football Association.
 Following this, she worked with Northern Ireland national football team captain Steven Davis to promote participation in women's youth football.

-Private life
+Personal life

-Callaghan is married with her girlfriend Paula and they have together one son.
+Callaghan is a Roman Catholic and has discussed representing Northern Ireland and the need of a national anthem that could represent a common identity to both Catholics and Protestants.
+She was appointed Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for services to Association Football and to the community in Northern Ireland.
+She is married to her partner Paula and they have one son together.